NguyenDoanTraGiang/CP2406_Task2_DoanTraGiangNguyen/design/WorkingDoc.md

 The Car class will be a subclass of Vehicle class that represent an average size road vehicle.

 ##### Model.Bus
-The bus class will be a subclass of Vehicle class, describing a large road vehicle.
+The bus class will be a subclass of Vehicle class, represent a large road vehicle.
 It will inherit its attributes and behaviour from Model.Car except its length will be defined as being three times that of the car’s length.

+##### Model.Motorbike
+The motorbike class will be a subclass of Vehicle class, represent a small road vehicle.
+It will inherit its attributes and behaviour Model.Car except its length will be defined as being half that of the car’s length.